bpoc/interview-stock-simulator/README.md

 Don't hardcode the symbols(pretend you will have no knowledge of what symbols are possible)

-Excessive styling the goal is to see if you understand how react works not to build the most astetically appealing table.
+Don't Style too much.
+The goal is to see if you understand how react works not to build the best looking table.

+Don't change the stockTicker.ts file

 ## Setup